THE INVISIBLE WORLDS DURING SAMHAIN

 By rediscovering the origins that lay in Samhain and other celebrations of that ancestral origin and its deeper roots, we can reconnect with the significance this time once held—seeing it not as a night of mere fright but as a reminder of the sacred ties that bind us across generations and dimensions.

 And I wonder: In these times of grieving loved ones who have passed, can we also grieve those we never knew?
-Entire families lost in the name of war?
+Entire families lost in the name of war and genocide?
 Can we grieve the trees that fall in the name of economic growth?
 Entire districts that have been swallowed by floods?
 Let us invite them to our altars and honor all that has been lost, sowing seeds for a world that remembers and respects all life.

 SAMHAIN